CollateralSonos iOS & Android App

 02 Independent Project

-When I was working on the project, Sonos is preparing for the launch of their new smart speaker with voice control provided by Alexa.
-Therefore, the only way for users to control the content being played on the Sonos speaker is through the app controller.
-I did a task analysis trying to understand the number of steps needed for the task - listening to music on Sonos.
+When I was working on the project, the only way for users to control the content being played on the Sonos speaker was through the app controller.
+I did a contextual inquiry with 5 users trying to understand the number of steps needed for the task - listening to music on Sonos and the pain points users are encountering.
+I then synthesized the findings from my own research as well as other previous research findings from other team members from Sonos into personas so that I can understand the goals and frustrations of the Sonos users better.

 A task analysis of Sonos' users path to music